 First off, reading through some of their forums about this topic, I’m noticing people opinions are mixed when it comes to water clarity.
 Please, tell me more because that is our biggest dilemma fishing around Kent.
-Bass loves rough turbulent water anyway and I’m sure they are going to still feed in the muddy dirty water.
+Bass loves rough turbulent water anyway, and I’m sure they will still feed in the muddy, dirty water.
 We have a whole post about this topic.

 So We are fishing in the wind, now what?

 Right then, we have to be a little bit sensible about our approach to surf fishing with metals.
 Therefore, there are a few things we need to take into consideration before we cast out that metal lure.

 How heavy are the metal you are useing?

 This is vitally important that you are careful with your choice of metal lures for surf fishing.
 However, we know that we may need some extra weight for punching that lure into the wind.
 Realistically, normal hard lures are pretty crap for casting into the wind, or even a crosswind, for that matter.
 So we need to go heavier.
 Therefore, we must make sure our lure rod is capable of casting out the correct weight.